How to Earn Money with Shoppable Videos Ads

 What are the steps for creators to authorize their videos for use in TikTok Shop ads, and what options do they have for managing this authorization?

-How can creators track their earnings and commissions from TikTok Shop affiliate orders and ads?
+How can creators track their earnings and commissions from customers’ orders on TikTok Shop?

-• Creators can view commissions via Creator Center > Toolkit > Earnings > Affiliate Orders, which shows affiliate commission, TikTok Shop platform increased commission, and Shop Ads commission separately.
+• Creators can view their earnings by navigating to Creator Center > Toolkit > Earnings > Affiliate Orders, where they see breakdowns of affiliate commission, TikTok Shop platform increased commission, and Shop Ads commission.

 Overview of video ads commission for creators